Indian Creek Newsletter December, 2006 on

 Nature Area - sometimes seeing as many as five deer together.
 A brief search on the internet turned up

-some interesting facts and history about the deer population in Back in the
+some interesting facts and history about the deer population in

 highly versatile animal.
 It doesn't need large tracts of forest, and it doesn't